-Williams Stone Carpenter Buczek, PC represents clients with criminal and family related matters throughout Virginia, primarily the cities and counties of Stafford, Stafford County, Fredericksburg, Spotsylvania County, Quantico & Prince William County.
+Williams Stone Carpenter Buczek, PC represents clients with criminal and family-related matters throughout Virginia, primarily the cities and counties of Stafford, Stafford County, Fredericksburg, Spotsylvania County, Quantico & Prince William County.
 Over the years, the number of overall crimes in Virginia has steadily declined, from 418,351 in 2012 to 403,314 in 2013.
 Then in 2014, reported crimes in the state decreased another 3% to 391,136.
 We have been there to assist with many of these.
-Of all the crimes reported in 2014 in Virginia, many consisted of larceny, simple assault or intimidation, damage or vandalism, drug/narcotic offenses, weapons law violations, aggravated assault, reckless driving, burglary & theft, forcible sex offenses, disorderly conduct, DUI & alcohol related charges, trespassing & general traffic violations.
+Of all the crimes reported in 2014 in Virginia, many consisted of larceny, simple assault or intimidation, damage or vandalism, drug/narcotic offenses, weapons law violations, aggravated assault, reckless driving, burglary & theft, forcible sex offenses, disorderly conduct, DUI & alcohol-related charges, trespassing & general traffic violations.

-In Virginia, crimes are charged as either misdemeanor or felony offenses.
+In Virginia, crimes are charged as either a misdemeanor or felony offense.
 A misdemeanor is considered a less serious crime than a felony, with a maximum jail sentence of one year.
 Violent crimes, high dollar property crimes, and serious drug crimes are generally considered felonies and carry prison sentences of up to life in prison.
 Certain crimes, such as DUI and assault, may be charged as either a misdemeanor or a felony, depending on the circumstances surrounding the offense.
 Whatever your situation, our attorneys can help.
 If you are facing a criminal charge in Northern Virginia, call today.

 A Brief History of Virginia

 Virginia forms an important source of the history of the United States, culturally, politically and economically.
 Virginia’s name was given by Queen Elizabeth I and it is one of the thirteen original colonies.
 Virginia is also the oldest English-speaking colony in the nation.
 Jamestown was the first English settlement to be discovered in Virginia.
 One of the most famous statements in US history, "Give me liberty or give me death", was delivered in Richmond by Patrick Henry.
-Over half of all civil wars fought in USA took place in Virginia.
-The region also boasts as the birth place of eight previous Presidents, more than any other state, including George Washington, Thomas Jefferson, James Madison and Woodrow Wilson.
+Over half of all civil wars fought in the USA took place in Virginia.
+The region also boasts as the birthplace of eight previous Presidents, more than any other state, including George Washington, Thomas Jefferson, James Madison, and Woodrow Wilson.
 Nicknames include Old Dominion and The Cavalier State.
 Our state tree is the American Dogwood and bird is the Northern Cardinal.
 You can learn more about the history of Virginia here.

 Virginia ranks 12th in population, with more than 8 million people.
 Of this number, 34.1% have a Bachelor's degree (making it the 7th in the national ranking in this regard) or higher and 86.3% have at least a high school diploma.